StrigZ/debug-realm/README.md

 - [x] Create component to sidebar
 - [x] Create component to display filter
 - [x] Create component to display cart as a sliding sidebar
+- [x] Implement filtering logic on the main page
-- [ ] Implement filtering logic on the main page
+- [ ] Implement filtering logic on the main page via sidebar
 - [ ] Implement cart context

 ## Game page